rsdoiel/antenna/archives/2025/columns_2025.25.md

 date: 2025-06-23, from: Om Malik blog

-This weekend I decided to bite the bullet and embrace the “betas” released by Apple at the recent WWDC.
-I wanted to try out all the new features that Apple had announced and separate the wheat from the chaff.
-No, I didn’t download the beta on my main machines.
+This weekend I decided to bite the&#160;bullet&#160;and embrace the “betas” released by Apple at the recent WWDC.
+I wanted to try out all the new features that Apple had&#160;announced&#160;and&#160;separate the&#160;wheat from the chaff.&#160; No, I didn’t download the beta on my main machines.
 My every day iPhone,&#160;iPad,&#160;and Mac Studio have been untouched.
 The only everyday &#8230;

 <br><video crossorigin="anonymous" controls="controls" width="250">
 <source type="video/mp4" src="https://videos.files.wordpress.com/zQEEmwUA/apple-wwdc25-ipados-26-windowing-system-250609.mp4"></source>